ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-attributes.md

 # Attributes for information barrier policies (Preview)

-If you're a global administrator or compliance administrator and you want to define information barrier policies, you'll use certain attributes in Azure Active Directory.
+Certain attributes in Azure Active Directory can be used to segment users.
+Segments are then used as filters for information barrier policies.
 For example, you might use **Department** to define segments of users by department within your organization (assuming no single employee works for two departments at the same time).

-This article provides an overview of how to use attributes in information barrier policies.
+This article provides a list of attributes that can be used.
 To learn more about information barriers, see the following resources:
 - [Information barriers (Preview)](information-barriers.md)
 - [Define policies for information barriers in Microsoft Teams (Preview)](information-barriers-policies.md)